CvmuloSky/CvmuloSky/README.md

 - Learning Data Structures and Algorithms
 - Analyzing patterns in visual eye disease using Pytorch
-- Analyzing Biomarkers to diagonose Parkinsons using Pytorch
+- Analyzing Biomarkers to diagnose Parkinsons using Pytorch
-- Designing frontend websites
 - Congressional App Challange